gliese1337/fast-myers-diff/README.md

 `diff_rec`, `diff` and `lcs` will also work with custom container types, as long as your container objects have a numeric `length` property. `calcPatch` and `applyPatch` will work with custom types provided that they also implement a suitable `slice(start[, end])` method.

 ### Empirical results

-- [myers-diff](https://www.npmjs.com/package/myers-diff/v/2.0.1) is focused on string and does the tokenization internally supporting compare mode `'words'`, `'chars'` or `'line'`, and accepts custom regular expressions as separators.
-- [fast-diff](https://www.npmjs.com/package/fast-diff/v/1.2.1) is specialized on character mode, using substrings instead of comparing characters one by one.
- - **fast-myers-diff**: is type agnostic and uses an iterative implementation.

-What the three programs have in common is the ability to compute character difference between strings.

 The table below gives the number of operations per second reported by [benchmark](https://www.npmjs.com/package/benchmark/v/2.1.4) on a Windows 10 with Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz.

 | input             | fast-myers-diff | fast-diff-1.2.0 | myers-diff-2.0.1 | fast-myers-diff-2.0.0 |